boomninjavanish/SPAAAAAAAAAAACE/readme.md

 --------

-The hardware consists of two infrared distance sensors [@sharp-GP2Y0A21YK] that are connected to a Teensy 3.2 microcontroller [@teensy2012development].
+The hardware consists of two infrared distance sensors (Sharp GP2Y0A21YK) that are connected to a Teensy 3.2 microcontroller.
 The microcontroller has been programmed so that it appears as a general MIDI controller device when plugged into the USB port of a computer.
-The code on the microcontroller works based on three events: an actuation point, a release point, and a measurement of the distance between the release point and the sensor (Figure
+The code on the microcontroller works based on three events: an actuation point, a release point, and a measurement of the distance between the release point and the sensor [Demonstration on how the sensor works.](https://github.com/boomninjavanish/media/blob/master/SPAAAAAAAAAAACE/airSynthIRBeam-01.jpg).
- \[fig:airSynthIRBeam\]).
 When the infrared distance sensor detects an object reaching a certain distance towards it, the actuation point has been reached and a “note ON” message is sent via MIDI.
 As the object approaches the sensor, the values are read, converted to a value between